Gabogogi/alx-system_engineering-devops/command_line_for_the_win/README.md

 # Command line for the win
-The [CMD challenge](https://cmdchallenge.com/) is a cool game designed to sharpen and imporve `Bash` skills.
+The [CMD challenge](https://cmdchallenge.com/) is a cool game designed to sharpen and improve `Bash` skills.
 The tasks were done on a command line and increased in complexity as the levels progressed.
 The requirement was to do the firts 27 levels while taking screenshots at 9 levels intervals.
 The screenshots were then to be uploaded to the sandbox environemnt using the [SFTP File Transfer Protocol](https://www.sftp.net/specification).
 Here are the steps followed to move screenshots to the sandbox enviornment.